As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

 Contract: $5.725 million AAV, UFA in 2023, no trade protection

-Zucker has all the hallmarks of trade bait: a down season after signing a big new contract, meaning he has term; a new general manager that's inheriting him; and a team that has quickly slid into sell mode.
-But the most important factor with Zucker is that he has a 10-team no-trade list that kicks in this summer, but doesn't have any trade protection now.
+Zucker has all the hallmarks of trade bait: a down season after signing a big new contract, which means he has term; a new general manager inheriting him; a team that has quickly slid into sell mode.
+But the most important factor with Zucker is that he has a 10-team no-trade list that kicks in this summer, but he doesn't have any trade protection now.

 Centers to rent